Ojos del Salado Volcano (6.893 masl) Expedition

 Atacama Refuge Camp (5.200 masl) – Copiapó.

-• Bilingual high mountain guide with international WFR NASAR certification (Wilderness First Responder).
+• Bilingual high mountain guide/high mountain driver with IML-UIMLA certification and international WFR NASAR (Wilderness First Responder).

 Group technical equipment provided by Allmountain Chile: